benjaminmenetrier/bump-standalone/doc/adding_a_new_model.md

 Finally, you need to add a case for the namelist check in the routine nam_check, contained in type_nam.f90.

 For models with a regular grid, you can start from AROME, ARPEGE, FV3, GEM, GEOS, GFS, IFS, NEMO and WRF routines.
-For models with an unstructured grid, you can start from MPAS and RESroutines.
+For models with an unstructured grid, you can start from MPAS and RES routines.